Volkswagen, Bosch to cooperate on automotive software - Handelsblatt - NewsBreak

 Volkswagen, Bosch to cooperate on automotive software - Handelsblatt

-FRANKFURT, Dec 11 (Reuters) - Volkswagen's (VOWG_p.DE) software unit Cariad and automotive supplier Bosch (ROBG.UL) are nearing an agreement to cooperate on automotive software, Handelsblatt reported, citing company sources.
+FRANKFURT (Reuters) - Volkswagen’s software unit Cariad and automotive supplier Bosch are nearing an agreement to cooperate on automotive software, Handelsblatt reported, citing company sources.

 Volkswagen plans to invest a triple-digit million euro amount as part of the deal, the paper added.

-Volkswagen has bundled all its software efforts into Cariad, hoping it can challenge Tesla (TSLA.O) and Alphabet (GOOGL.O) in a field in which it has not traditionally been active.
+Volkswagen has bundled all its software efforts into Cariad, hoping it can challenge Tesla and Alphabet in a field in which it has not traditionally been active.

 Diess sees software as the key future battleground of the automotive industry, ranging from operating systems to enable autonomous driving to software services that can be installed over the air.